eely22/eely22.github.io/_posts/2020-04-17-a-case-for-natural-primary-keys.markdown

 There are many advantages of natural keys over surrogate keys, mainly:

- - If using composite keys, there is no extra storage for a surrogate key.
+ - If using composite keys, there is no extra storage used.
  - Natural keys can be computed, therefore there is no round-trip fetch to get them.
  - They force data to be unique in the database, no accidental duplication of data.
  - They can be calculated again and again, meaning rebuilding your data doesn't cause them to be lost.